 Your Company continues to focus on continual and sustainable

 improvement in the process, system and functional areas.
 Customer

 continuously monitored through regular interactions.
-Preliminary steps
+Major achievements

 of your Company in TQM are as under:-

-- Customer Satisfaction Index achieved during FY 2013-14 is 92%.
+- Customer Satisfaction Index achieved during 2014-15 is 8g.72%.

-PROCUREMENT FROM MSES
+PROCUREMENT FROM MSEs

 The Government of India has notified a Public Procurement Policy for